Dionysus: Travels and invention of wine

 When Dionysus grew up, he discovered the culture of the vine and the mode of extracting its precious juice, being the first to do so; but Hera struck him with madness, and drove him forth a wanderer through various parts of the earth.
 In Phrygia the goddess Cybele, better known to the Greeks as Rhea, cured him and taught him her religious rites, and he set out on a progress through Asia teaching the people the cultivation of the vine.
 The most famous part of his wanderings is his expedition to India, which is said to have lasted several years.
 According to a legend, when Alexander the Great reached a city called Nysa near the Indus river, the locals said that their city was founded by Dionysus in the distant past and their city was dedicated to the god Dionysus.
 These travels took something of the form of military conquests; according to Diodorus Siculus he conquered the whole world except for Britain and Ethiopia.

 Bacchus and Ampelus.
 Pre-1865 image of a Renaissance (partly Roman) statue in the Galleria degli Uffizi, Florence.

 Another myth according to Nonnus involves Ampelus, a satyr, who was loved by Dionysus.
 As related by Ovid, Ampelus became the constellation Vindemitor, or the "grape-gatherer": ... not so will the Grape-gatherer escape thee.
 The origin of that constellation also can be briefly told.
 'Tis said that the unshorn Ampelus, son of a nymph and a satyr, was loved by Bacchus on the Ismarian hills.
 Upon him the god bestowed a vine that trailed from an elm's leafy boughs, and still the vine takes from the boy its name.
 While he rashly culled the gaudy grapes upon a branch, he tumbled down; Liber bore the lost youth to the stars."
 Another story of Ampelus was related by Nonnus: in an accident foreseen by Dionysus, the youth was killed while riding a bull maddened by the sting of a gadfly sent by Selene, the goddess of the Moon.
 The Fates granted Ampelus a second life as a vine, from which Dionysus squeezed the first wine.

+Pliny the Elder places the date of Dionysus's conquest of India as having occurred "6451 years and 3 months.” before the coming of Alexander the Great, or around 6778 B.C.